LearnEverything/acktueli/src/pages/docs/TAGS.md

 ## Tags
-Tags usually provide clear insight or act as a borrowed syntax from another language or can be used to increase the readability to humans or robots.
+Tags usually provide clear insight or act as a borrowed syntax from another language or can be used to increase the readability for humans or robots.

-### Obvious and Clarification
-Sometimes, the `reaction` needs to be made more `#obvious` and can denote something with `* *`.
-Othertimes, the `reaction` needs to be made more `clear`.
-Usually, `documenting` subtext makes things more clear, but to have further documentation without `tone` assumptions, one can use the `{}`.
+### Subtext as Action Tag
+Usually, using `subtext` describing the `action` can make `documentations` clearer.
+If a `documenter` sticks to some naming conventions in `subtext`, it more easily picked up as `action tags` by a robot.
+This might be important later on for robots to know that +[] is *good*.

 ### I'm too lazy to find the emoji
 :emojiHere:

-This sentence might have some tags. ;asdfdasf
+### Edits

+[ censored ]
+[ redacted ] --- edits?

+//-------------------------

+> //why are square brackets used for this?

+### Tags vs Labels
+The terms `tags` and `labels` can often be can be used interchangably.
+However `labels` are not inclined to use the `** closure`
+> [🎥: filmThis]

+Also, depending on the context of use affects whether it is referenced as a `tag` or `label`.

+There isn't much difference between `labels` and `tags` and the terms can be used interchangeably using `#newbie`.
+However, a single thing may have 2 - 3 `labels` where as it might have 20 - 30 `tags`.